sayanarijit/viper/README.md

                         to the given handler
     hosts:task          [Hosts > hosts:task TASK > Runners] assign a task to
                         each host
-    hosts:run-task      [Hosts > hosts:run-task TASK > Results] assign a task
+    hosts:run-task      [Hosts > hosts:run-task TASK *ARGS > Results] assign a
-                        to each host and run
+                        task to each host and run
-    hosts:run-task-then-pipe
-                        [Hosts > hosts:run-task-then-pipe TASK HANDLER *ARGS >
-                        ?] run the task on hosts and pipe the results to a handler
-    hosts:rttp          alias of 'hosts:run-task-then-pipe'
     hosts:results       [Hosts > hosts:results > Results] get the past results
                         of the hosts
     runners:filter      [Runners > runners:filter FILTER *ARGS > Runners]